We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 TL;DR?

-Microsoft Places promises to be a game changer for hybrid working:
+Microsoft Places could be a game changer for hybrid working:

-It will help teams to connect in person and help enterprises optimise use of their hybrid office facilities.
+It aims to help teams to connect in person and help enterprises optimise use of their hybrid office facilities.

 We can help you take advantage of Microsoft Places on your terms.

-• Accurately tracking intended locations: The new Outlook feature that lets you set your typical working week is OK(ish) BUT it’s not currently dynamic.
+• No auto-update of weekly schedules – The ability to set your typical work hours and location in new Outlook is OK(ish) BUT it’s not currently dynamic.
 E.g., it doesn’t automatically update to reflect an ‘RSVP – Yes in Person’ on a day you wouldn’t normally come in.

-• Overcoming human nature: Anything that tracks planned locations has to be super-easy or automated.
+• Location setting and check-ins remain too ‘manual’: Anything that tracks planned and current locations has to be super-easy or automated.
 Without this, people will simply forget to change their location status, or it just won’t be a priority for them.

 What services does Microsoft Places currently offer?